-Comments on Draft Rules Section 4.1 - Daily Train Plan
+Comments on Draft Rules Section 4.1 - 48 Hour Train Plan Schedule

-The daily train plan needs to be supported by QR Network providing train operators with details of scheduled sectional running times including crossing times and passing times.
-In the event that such information cannot be provided in the daily train plan it should be provided in the weekly train plan.
+The 48 hour train scheduling process needs to be supported by QR Network providing train operators with details of scheduled sectional running times including crossing times and passing times.
+In the event that such information cannot be provided in the 48 hour train plan schedule it should be provided in the weekly train plan.
 Furthermore the Rules should make it explicit that the full schedule of each train will be provided including above rail and below rail dwells.

-The draft Rules (p20) note that "train control diagrams are printed at 14:00 hours on the business day prior to operation, and transferred to QR Network Production Control Centres" and "an electronic version of the Daily Train Plan will be distributed to Access Holders and GPC at the close of business prior to the day of operation, via an electronic transfer".
+The draft Rules (p20) note that "train control diagrams are printed at 14:00 hours on the business day prior to operation, and transferred to Network Control Centres" and "an electronic version of the DTP [Daily Train Plan] will be distributed to Access Holders and DBCT and HPCT at the close of business prior to the day of operation, via an electronic transfer".
 Asciano believes that the electronic version of the Daily Train Plan should be provided at the same time as the train control diagrams are printed as the information used for both is similar if not identical.

-Comment on draft Rules section 5.1 - Plan Alteration Rules
+Comment on draft Rules section 5.1 - Schedule Alteration Rules

-Asciano believes that the process outlined in section 5.1 should allow that, in the event that an access holder requests to divert or change a TSE service to a non contracted path or an ad hoc service, then all other access holders should have the option of resuming the path for a TSE service before the request can be approved.
+Asciano believes that the process outlined in section 5.1 should allow that in the event that an access holder requests to divert or change a TSE service to a non contracted path or an ad hoc service then all other access holders should have the option of resuming the path for a TSE service before the request can be approved.